LC2024/LC2024.github.io/registration/index.md

 title: Registration
 ---

 The early registration fees are as follows.
-More information regarding deadlines and payment will be made available soon.
+More information regarding registration will be made available soon.

- - 3500 SEK: Standard
+ - Standard fee: 3500 SEK
- - 2500 SEK: Student
+ - Reduced fee: 2500 SEK